dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### ExecutorService
+Don't confuse:
+* `shutdown` - shutdown the service, but doesn't terminate running threads, you wait until all threads finish execution and terminated.
+* `shutdownNow` - shutdown the service and terminate all running thread, by calling `interrupt`, all threads are interrupted and exit execution
+* `close` (added in java19) - since service also extends `AuoClosable`, if you wrap creation into `try-with-resources`, it would automatically call `close` which under-the-hood calls `shutdown` and wait for termination of all running threads.
+Previous 2 don't block current thread, but this one would block and wait until all threads are terminated.
 Has 3 versions of submit:
 * `submit(Runnable)` - take nothing, return `Future<?>`
 * `submit(Runnable, T)` - return `Future<T>` when done
 * `submit(Callable<T>)` - return `Future<T>` from callable
+* one version of submit from parent interface `Executor` with 1 method only: `void execute(Runnable)`.
+All 3 above method, under-the-hood call `execute`
 ```java
 import java.util.concurrent.*;